 Baby Must-Haves Every New Mom Needs

-So, I thought it would be helpful to list some items that I not only researched like crazy, but used and loved.
-And the best part is that these are items you won’t only be using for a month.
-This is stuff that you can still use for your little one even past their first birthday.
+So, I thought it would be helpful to share some baby items that I not only researched like crazy, but that I use and love.
+And the best part is that these are baby must have items you won’t only be using for a month.
+This is baby stuff that you can still use for your little one even past their first birthday.
 We are STILL using all of these things with our 20-month-old.

 *This post may contain affiliate links.
 See my disclosure for more details.